WANG & LEE GROUP, Inc. Announces Closing of $8 Million Initial Public Offering

-/EIN News/ -- HONG KONG, China, April 24, 2023 (GLOBE NEWSWIRE) -- WANG & LEE GROUP, Inc. (NASDAQ: WLGS) (“W&L”, or the “Company”), Hong Kong-based construction prime and subcontractor engaging in the installation of Electrical & Mechanical Systems, announced today announced the closing of its initial public offering (the “Offering”) of 1,600,000 ordinary shares at a price to the public of $5.00 per share.
+HONG KONG, China, April 24, 2023 (GLOBE NEWSWIRE) -- WANG & LEE GROUP, Inc. WLGS ("W&L", or the "Company"), Hong Kong-based construction prime and subcontractor engaging in the installation of Electrical & Mechanical Systems, announced today announced the closing of its initial public offering (the "Offering") of 1,600,000 ordinary shares at a price to the public of $5.00 per share.
 The aggregate gross proceeds of the Offering were 8,00,000, prior to deducting underwriting discounts, commissions and Offering expenses.

 Boustead Securities, LLC acted as the underwriter for the firm commitment Offering.